ga4gh/data-repository-service-schemas/docs/source/intro.rst

 Key features
 ------------

-Data object management
+Data Object management
 ^^^^^^^^^^^^^^^^^^^^^^

-This section of the API focuses on how to read and write data objects to cloud environments and how to join them together as data bundles.
+This section of the API focuses on how to read and write Data Objects to cloud environments and how to join them together as Data Bundles.
 Data bundles are simply a flat collection of one or more files.
 This section of the API enables:

 -  create/update/delete a file
--  create/update/delete a data bundle
+-  create/update/delete a Data Bundle
 -  register UUIDs with these entities (an optionally track versions of each)
 -  generate signed URLs and/or cloud specific object storage paths and temporary credentials

-Data object queries
+Data Object queries
 ^^^^^^^^^^^^^^^^^^^

-A key feature of this API beyond creating/modifying/deletion files is the ability to find data objects across cloud environments and implementations of DOS.
-This section of the API allows users to query by data bundle or file UUIDs which returns information about where these data objects are available.
-This response will typically be used to find the same file or data bundle located across multiple cloud environments.
+A key feature of this API beyond creating/modifying/deletion files is the ability to find Data Objects across cloud environments and implementations of DOS.
+This section of the API allows users to query by Data Bundle or file UUIDs which returns information about where these Data Objects are available.
+This response will typically be used to find the same file or Data Bundle located across multiple cloud environments.

 Implementations
 ---------------